macccorehenni/short-stories/emrie-and-curiosity-in-secover.md

 "It's who?"

-"The leader of the… gang. "
+"The leader of the… gang.
+The one you saw earlier."